-Coaching provides teens a SAFE, CONFIDENTIAL PLACE to learn tools, share their struggles and achievements, and gain the confidence they need to do their best.
+Coaching provides teens a safe space to learn tools, share their struggles and achievements, and gain the confidence they need to do their best.

 Think about what they could accomplish with conscious goal setting, an unburdened outlook, an accountability partner.
 Study habits, time management, organizational skills, general wellbeing, social relationships, family life, and more - there are all areas we can work on together.
 You may be surprised by the impact a coach can have.

-Just like adults, teenagers need to feel validated and understood in order to make strides in their lives.
-They have tremendous untapped potential and are capable of so much, but their experience is too often clouded by the unrelenting pull of social media, cyberbullying, the pressures of 'success', expectations of parents/teachers/friends, intense competition for college admissions/sports teams/good grades, and so much more.
+Teenagers need to feel validated and understood to make strides in their lives.
+They have huge untapped potential and are very capable, but their experience is clouded by the unrelenting pull of social media, cyberbullying, the pressures of 'success', expectations of parents/teachers/friends, competition for college admissions/sports teams/good grades, and so much more.

-Coaching can help young people develop life skills and learn how to manage some of the stresses that come along the way.
-They can benefit in the following ways:
+Coaching can help young people develop life skills and learn how to manage some of the stresses that come along the way:

 They have the opportunity to talk about difficult subjects, such as bullying and relationships